BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Data Description

 \section{Data Description}

 GeneDisco contains three different embeddings: Achilles (dependency score of genetic intervention across cancer cell lines) \citep{dempster2019extracting}, STRING (protein-protein interactions) \citep{szklarczyk2021string}, and CCLE (quantitative proteomics information from cancer cell lines) \citep{nusinow2020quantitative}, which are available for 17,655, 17,972, and 11,943 genes.
 We also consider two gene embeddings: Gene2Vec and GenePT, which are available for 23,940 and 61,287 genes.
-In order to remove the effect of the different missingness level of each gene embedding, we use the 10,556 genes that have all five embeddings.
+In order to remove the effect of the different missingness levels of each gene embedding, we use the 10,556 genes that have all five embeddings.

-GeneDisco also contains 5 datasets from genome-wide CRISPR assays: IFN-$\gamma$, IL-2 (the log fold change of Interferon-$\gamma$ and Interleukin-2 production in primary human T cells \citep{schmidt2021crispr}), Tau protein, NK, and Sars-Covid2. we consider an intersection of genes with all modalities and each assay.
+GeneDisco also contains 5 datasets from genome-wide CRISPR assays: IFN-$\gamma$, IL-2 (the log fold change of Interferon-$\gamma$ and Interleukin-2 production in primary human T cells \citep{schmidt2021crispr}), Tau (Tau protein assay \citep{sanchez2021genome}), NK (Leukemia assay with NK cells \citep{zhuang2019genome}), and Sars-Covid2 (SARS-CoV-2 assay from \citep{zhu2021genome}). we consider an intersection of genes with all modalities and each assay.